hitman66/Gshade-PSO2-presets/README.md

 # PSO2 GSHADE PRESETS

-A simple collection of presets that I modified mildly from [XIV Gshade shader package](https://github.com/Mortalitas/GShade-Presets) to work well for PSO2JP.
+A simple collection of presets that I modified mildly from [XIV Gshade shader package](https://github.com/Mortalitas/GShade-Presets) to work well for PSO2NA and PSO2JP.

 ## Features